Electric blanket

 Johnno van den Brink

 Change a pillowcase once a week to avoid yellow discoloration and a hotbed of bacteria.
-Change a pillowcase more often, up to 2, even 3 times a week if you suffer from acne, sweat profusely or have pets sleeping on your bed.
+Change a pillowcase more often, up to 2 or even 3 times a week if you suffer from acne, profuse sweating or if you let pets sleep on your bed.
 A clean, hygienically fresh pillowcase is essential for a better night’s sleep.

 Pillowcase replacement how often and what regularity